 Genus Sasa

-Native mainly to Japan, the genus Sasa includes some beautiful dwarf bamboo species with large leaves.
+Native mainly to Japan, the genus Sasa includes about 10 species of dwarf bamboo with relatively large leaves.

-Sasa kurilensis has the northernmost habitat of any bamboo species.
+Sasa kurilensis has the northernmost habitat of any bamboo species, covering a chain of islands in Japan and Russia.

 Genus Sasaella